 Automatic water levels: A great feature to help save on the water bills.
 Some models include sensors that can tell how full the machine is and adjusts the water accordingly.
 If you get one of these models, it’s a good idea to periodically wipe off the sensors with a towel to keep them in good working order.

 Sanitation cycle: Ideal for people with allergies, this setting removes allergens and bacteria during a deep clean cycle.

-Drying Rack: Detachable racks that can be used inside the dryer, so you can dry delicate items without having to tumble them.
+Drying rack: Detachable racks that can be used inside the dryer, so you can dry delicate items without having to tumble them.

 Decided on a model that you want?
-Great!
-Now you just have to figure out when and where to buy it.
+Now, you just have to figure out when and where to buy it.
 Typically, September or October are good times to get a deal on a new washer and dryer, since that’s when the new models are arriving at stores.
-Also, many retailers will start their “Black Friday” specials earlier (end of October and November), so you don’t have to “wait” for better deals on the biggest shopping day of the year.
+Also, many retailers will start their Black Friday specials earlier (end of October), so you don’t have to wait for better deals on the biggest shopping day of the year.